CanUFeelMyHeart/brave5145/okay.md

 What doesn't kill you makes you wish you were dead

 Got a hole in my soul growing deeper and deeper, and I can't take

+One more moment of this silence, the loneliness is haunting me

+And the weight of the world's getting harder to hold up